It all started in 1953, when Rolland E. Heermance,

 successful performance.
 Cliff’s untimely death early in 1977 was cause

 rescue.
-Larry’s background in music was extensive, including Carnegie
+Larry’s background in music was extensive, including study at Carnegie

 University, Columbia University, and the Eastman School of Music.
 Larry